raunakms/ShapleyValueDecomposition/README.md

 ## File Format
 - A tab separated file with two columns.
 - The first column with header `Group`.
 This column includes group labels.
 - The second column with header `Observation`.
 This column contains numeric values indicating individual observation or income amount.
+These values may or may not be in a sorted order.
 - See `dummy_observations.tsv` for details.

 ```sh